danielzsh/spark/README.md

 If you get an error that says "Access Denied", run chmod +x spark.
 In addition, if your computer warns you about malware, [this link](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac) might be of use.
 If you have any other issues, please open an issue in this GitHub repository.
 Instead of dragging and dropping the folder into the terminal window, you can also use the "cd" command to navigate to your folder.
 For example, to navigate to your Downloads folder, you would run `cd ~/Downloads`
 #### Tips
 To create a file, run `touch <filename>` in the terminal.
+## Trying to Understand Spark? ##
+Head over to the [wiki](https://github.com/dantheking-crypto/spark/wiki) to see an example program and a quick intro to spark syntax.